jrcopeti/jrcopeti/README.md

 # Hey I'm José

-Full stack web developer diving deep into techinogies such as JS and React.
+Full stack web developer diving deep into technologies such as JS and React.
+While I initially started my programming journey with backend development using Ruby and Rails, I later switched to frontend, where I felt more comfortable and actually seek proficiency in building projects.

 ## Teaching Assistant @Le Wagon Berlin